 The EFSE is a market-enabler and serves as an incubator for financial innovations.
 Accordingly, it assists partner lending institutions in tapping into new markets with a promising business potential, ultimately expands the scope and scale of their services for micro and small entrepreneurs and low-income households.

-The EFSE is currently invested in more than 70 partner lending institutions, which include:
+The EFSE is currently invested in almost 70 partner lending institutions, which include:

 - Local commercial banks

 - Microcredit organisations